-Section 1 amends K.S.A.
+Section 2 K.S.A.
 19-1901, which requires every county to have a jail at the county seat.
 The bill removes this requirement and provides that every county shall provide jail services, at the expense of the county.

-Section 2 amends K.S.A.
+Section 3 amends K.S.A.
 19-1903, which requires the sheriff of the county or a deputy to keep the jail.
 The bill retains this requirement.
 Current law also requires the sheriff to "keep separate rooms for the sexes, except where they are lawfully married" and to "supply proper bread, meat, drink and fuel for the prisoners."
 The bill retains the requirement for separate rooms for the sexes but eliminates the marriage exception, and requires the sheriff to supply proper food, drink and medical care for the prisoners.
+The Senate Committee on Judiciary amended the bill to change "the sexes" to "each sex, female and male" and also added a subsection to provide that "sex" means the biological state of being female or male based on the individual's organs, chromosomes and endogenous hormone profiles.

-Sections 3 and 4 amend K.S.A.
+Sections 4 and 5 amend K.S.A.
 19-1904 and 19-1905, which require the sheriff to keep a true and exact calendar of all prisoners committed to the county jail and report certain information to the courts.
 The bill modernizes the language to reflect release or escape from the jail and allows the sheriff to provide the district court in the sheriff's county with a physical or electronic copy of the calendar or access to an electronic record of the calendar.